A Foodcentric Life

 Sally Cameron

 A beautiful green creamy, healthy, avocado dip.
 Serve with fresh raw veggies or crackers.
-It works not just as a dip but a sauce too.
 Ideas in notes at the end.
 If your avocados are small, get 3.

 5 from 1 vote